School admissions policies

 - Children living nearest to the school as measured in a straight line by the National Property Gazetteer.

-Where there are not enough spaces for children who live the same distance away (for example, in the same block of flats), we decide at random.
+Where there are not enough spaces for children who live the same distance away (for example, in the same block of flats), we decide by a random allocation tie-breaker.

 Cheshire East admission authority arrangements